 Where does it go?
 Right out the unloader valve.
 This bleed will continue until the pressure turns on again, the unloader valve will close, and air pressure in the tank will increase to cut out pressure.

 At cut out pressure the unloader valve opens to bleed air over the piston, but now it’s also bleeding all the air back out of your tank, as the check valve, that is supposed to keep the air in your tank, isn’t.

 See Check Valves and Unloader Valves linked from the site map or the Valves page.

 Shut off the compressor, dump all the air, and pull the check valve assembly for inspection and cleaning, or replacement.
 This should solve your problem.

 The unloader valve continues to vent air.
-It used to work perfectly, but now there seems to be a problem with some sort of internal “butterfly” valve inside the compressor tank that continues to allow air to bleed back from the tank through the supply line and then out throught the unloader valve.
+It used to work perfectly, but now there seems to be a problem with some sort of internal “butterfly” valve inside the compressor tank that continues to allow air to bleed back from the tank through the supply line and then out through the unloader valve, from Terry of Oakdale.

 Terry, I don’t know about any butterfly valve, but I do know that you need a working check valve.

 See the CHECK VALVE page for details on cleaning or replacing yours, as I suspect that’s the issue with your compressor.